dtaht/blog-cerowrt/content/post/a_look_back_at_cerowrt_wifi.md

 ## Defer the next aggregate submittal until the device is less busy

-The first technique is that once "one is in the hardware", we also have an estimate for how long it is going to take to transmit (usually 1-4ms).
+The first technique is that once "one is in the hardware", we also have an estimate for how long it is going to take to transmit (1-4ms).

-We don't have an *accurate* mininum estimate for how long it will take, we have one for the maximum time it will take with up to 4 minstrel-controlled retry chains, but we can change the code to give us that. (and also start [reworking minstrel to work smarter](/post/minstrel))
+We don't have an *accurate mininum* estimate for how long it will take, we have one for the maximum time it will take with up to 4 minstrel-controlled retry chains, but we can change the code to give us that. (and also start [reworking minstrel to work smarter](/post/minstrel))